 There are pastors who are people persons and prefer visitation to study and might skimp on the hard work of sermon preparation; there are others who are “all about the exegesis,” and truth be told, might hole themselves in their office.
 Both personality types need to fight, with the Spirit, to excel in the areas they don’t naturally thrive in.
 If a pastor preaches poorly, he or she should improve.
 Same with pastoral visitation – if it doesn’t do what it should be doing, it’s your duty to get busy fixing it!

 A personal aside, since I’m now a professor rather than a pastor.
-But, when I was a pastor I typically would set aside a whole evening a week, to try to visit one or two families; so did the other elders (two teams of two elders).
+But, when I was a pastor/elder I typically would set aside a whole evening a week, to try to visit one or two families; so did the other elders (two teams of two elders).
 And if memory serves, I would take non-elders to the hospital to visit the sick.
 We trained people to do the work of ministry.
 One winter weekend, about 3/4 of our kids were sick with the flu.
-Saturday, first thing, I landed in the local Christian bookstore and loaded up a big sack with games and books, then I visited every single kid, reminding them that I’m their pastor, too.
+Saturday, first thing, I landed in the local Christian bookstore and loaded up a big sack with games and books, then I visited every single kid, and told them that I was their pastor, too.
 Visitation left me blessed, I was allowed to minister to many, and I did not find that it crippled me emotionally or left me burnt out.
 I made very sure that I had all the space I needed – which is always a lot! – to prep my expository sermon, with lots of time for original languages.

 Again, thanks for your writings, and many blessings to you in your work.
 Gary